MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 _Figure 43: A security policy._

-#### Assess and action
+#### Assess security

 Contoso will take advantage of the continuous security assessment that monitors the security of machines, networks, storage, data, and applications to discover potential security issues.

-Security Center analyzes the security state of the Contoso compute, infrastructure, and data resources and the security state of Azure apps and services.
+Security Center analyzes the security state of the Contoso compute, infrastructure, and data resources.
+It also analyzes the security state of Azure apps and services.
 Continuous assessment helps the Contoso operations team to discover potential security issues, such as systems with missing security updates or exposed network ports.

 Contoso wants to make sure all of the VMs are protected.
-Security Center helps with this, verifying VM health, and making prioritized and actionable recommendations to remediate security vulnerabilities before they're exploited.
+Security Center helps with this.
+It verifies VM health, and it makes prioritized and actionable recommendations to remediate security vulnerabilities before they're exploited.

 ![Screenshot that shows monitoring of virtual machines.](./media/contoso-migration-infrastructure/monitoring.png)